ADO.NET Core SqlCommand Class

 Asynchronous Database Operations using ADO.NET Core SqlCommand

-• ExecuteNonQueryAsync(): Executes commands such as SQL INSERT, DELETE, UPDATE, and SET statements asynchronously.
+• ExecuteNonQueryAsync(): Executes commands such as SQL INSERT, DELETE, UPDATE, and SET statements.

-• ExecuteScalarAsync(): Executes commands that return a single value asynchronously.
+• ExecuteScalarAsync(): Executes commands that return a single value.

-Please look at the following example for a better understanding.
-The following example code demonstrates how to use SqlCommand asynchronous methods (ExecuteReaderAsync, ExecuteNonQueryAsync, and ExecuteScalarAsync) to execute a query against the SQL Server database.
+The following example demonstrates how to use SqlCommand asynchronous methods (ExecuteReaderAsync, ExecuteNonQueryAsync, and ExecuteScalarAsync) to execute a query against a SQL database.
+The example code is self-explained, so please read the comment lines for a better understanding.

 using Microsoft.Data.SqlClient;